jxsvoboda/sycek/README.md

 Consult the file `example/test.map` to determine the address where the function `add_const` starts at and convert it from hex to decimal.
 Let's say it starts at address 0x802a = 32810.
-This function computes the value of the expression 1 + 2 + 3 and returns it in the BC register, where BASIC expects value from the USR.
+This function computes the value of the expression 1 + 2 + 3 and returns it.
+Because the function is declared with the attribute `usr`, it will return the value in the BC register, where BASIC expects value from the USR.
 We can test it with the basic command

     PRINT USR 32810